TACC-Cloud/savanna-documentation/docs/source/features.rst

 Storage
 ------------

-Users are able to create personal volumes using a preconfigured Ceph backed Kubernetes storage class: cinder-csi.
+Users are able to create personal volumes using a preconfigured Ceph backed Kubernetes storage class: cinder-csi Please see this example yaml:

 .. code-block:: console